brucevandeweyer/letterofcredit/README.md

 ## Content

-- loc.sol: Solidity files that contains all the contracts
+- loc.sol: Solidity file that contains all the contracts
 - epm.yaml: Happy path script